 Neurological Surgery Resident Applicant Information

 We welcome your interest in the Department of Neurological Surgery Residency Program at UC Davis.
 We will conduct virtual interviews on December 5 and December 12, 2023.
-Please take a moment to watch our videos and learn about what our program has to offer.
 The Society of Neurological Surgeons has developed the 2023-2024 SNS Recruitment Guidelines.
 We encourage you to review this information.

 Letter From the Program Director:

 Thank you for your interest in our neurosurgery training program at the University of California, Davis!
 We are very excited about the quality of our program, which provides a comprehensive training experience in all neurosurgical subspecialties.
 UC Davis is a busy Level 1 trauma center and Comprehensive Cancer Center, and our program offers a strong clinical experience that includes early operative exposure, high operative volume, and hands-on training in all subspecialty areas of neurosurgery using cutting-edge technologies (e.g. LITT, spine robot, cranial robot, endovascular robot).
 Residents also receive comprehensive didactic teaching, a broad outpatient clinical experience, and specific research training with opportunities for high academic productivity.
 We actively promote a positive work-life balance and a healthy work culture.
 Our faculty are heavily involved in all aspects of teaching and also provide formal mentorship and transition-to-practice guidance.
 We graduate excellent neurosurgeons with strong knowledge and clinical skills that are fully prepared for independent practice.